SnowpMakes/go-socketio/README.md

 1. Renamed the package so that the directory structure matches with the package name.
 Some outside tools depend on this.
-1. Included go-engine.io as a subdirectory.
+2. Included go-engine.io as a subdirectory.
-1. Fixed defect #68 - "Not Thread Safe".
+3. Fixed defect #68 - "Not Thread Safe".
 All accesses to maps are synchronized.
-1. Documentation improvements.
+4. Documentation improvements.
-1. Updated to use the current version of socket.io (1.3.6)
+5. Updated to use the current version of socket.io (1.3.6)
-1. Provided a packed(uglified) version of the JavaScript scoket.io library.
+6. Provided a packed(uglified) version of the JavaScript scoket.io library.
 A non-uglified version is in the same directory also.
-1. Original defect #95 - Crash occurs when too many arguments are passed - suggested fix used and tested.
+7. Original defect #95 - Crash occurs when too many arguments are passed - suggested fix used and tested.
-1. Fixed a set of continuous connect/disconnect problems
+8. Fixed a set of continuous connect/disconnect problems
-1. #45 - incorrect usage - see correct usage in test/o45 - fixed.
+9. #45 - incorrect usage - see correct usage in test/o45 - fixed.
-1. #47 - crashing on Windows - unable to reproduce with go 1.3.1 on windows 8.
+10. #47 - crashing on Windows - unable to reproduce with go 1.3.1 on windows 8.
 Appears to be fixed by changes for #68.
-1. #83 - see example in test/o83 - fixed.
+11. #83 - see example in test/o83 - fixed.
-1. #82 - see example in test/o82 - fixed.
+12. #82 - see example in test/o82 - fixed.
-1. #52 - see example in test/o52 - fixed.
+13. #52 - see example in test/o52 - fixed.
-1. #67 - see example in test/o67 - fixed.
+14. #67 - see example in test/o67 - fixed.
-1. Identified the problem where a emit is sent from client to server and server seems to discard/ignore the emit.
+15. Identified the problem where a emit is sent from client to server and server seems to discard/ignore the emit.
 This is caused by an invalid paramter and an ignored error message.
 Code review for all discarded/ignored error messages in progress.

+This code is from an original https://github.com/mlsquires/socket.io.
+The following changes have been made:
+2. Changed a timeout value to account for slow connections.
+3. Changed/removed debug messages/formatting to just use log.

 ## FAQ